- The Categories of Data We Collect When You Use Our Services

 How We Share and Disclose Information With Others

-Our policies for sharing and disclosing your Personal Information with others depends on whether you have registered for an account with any of our Services and whether Non-Identifiable Personal Information has been linked to your Personal Information.
+Our policies for sharing and disclosing your Personally Identifiable Information with others depends on whether you have registered for an account with any of our Services and whether Non-Personally Identiﬁable Information has been linked to your Personally Identifiable Information.
 If you have not registered for an account, then we treat you as a “Visitor” to our websites and/or mobile applications.
 After you have registered for an account, we treat you as a “Consumer” of our Services.

 Health Plans and Health Care Providers.
-Our Services may give Consumers the option of exchanging Personal Information with your health plan or healthcare providers.
-In these cases, we will first request your consent.
+Our Services may give Consumers the option of exchanging Personally Identifiable Information with your health plan or healthcare providers.
+In these cases, we will ﬁrst request your consent.
 The consent will:

-- Identify the entity with which we would exchange Personal Information
+- Identify the entity with which we would exchange Personally Identifiable Information;

-- Identify the types of information that would be exchange with the other entity
+- Identify the types of information that would be exchanged with the other entity;

-- Identify the purposes for exchanging the Personal Information
+- Identify the purposes for exchanging the Personally Identifiable Information; and

-- Include a link to the entity’s applicable privacy policies
+- nclude a link to the entity’s applicable privacy policies.

-You should read these privacy policies to understand how these entities use your Personal Information, as we do not endorse and have no control over how these organizations handle your Personal Information after we disclose it to them.
+- You should read these privacy policies to understand how these entities use your Personally Identifiable Information, as we do not endorse and have no control over how these organizations handle your Personally Identifiable Information after we disclose it to them.

-Legal Authorities.
-We may be required by law or legal process to disclose Personal Information to our lawyers, to third parties in connection with litigation, or to law enforcement personnel.
-We will disclose your Personal Information in compliance with applicable laws.
+We may be required by law or legal process to disclose Personally Identifiable Information to our lawyers, to third parties in connection with litigation, or to law enforcement personnel.
+We will disclose your Personally Identifiable Information in compliance with applicable laws.
 We may provide this information without your consent and without notice to you when we are required to do so in order to comply with a valid legal process such as a subpoena, court order, or search warrant.

-Business Transfers.
-If we enter into a merger, acquisition, or the sale of all or part of our assets, your Personal Information will likely be part of the assets transferred.
-We will notify you if this happens if we have a means to contact you and we are required to provide you with notice.
+If we enter into a merger, acquisition, or the sale of all or part of our assets, your Personally Identifiable Information may be included in the transferred assets.
+In such event, so long as we have a means to contact and are required to do so , we will provide you with notice of such transaction.

 What You Can Do With Your Information

-If you are a Consumer, you may update your Personal Information (or correct it if it is incorrect) through your account or by contacting us at email@example.com.
-If you’d like us to help you remove your account or any of your Personal Information that we have previously collected through a Service, contacting us at firstname.lastname@example.org.
+If you are a Consumer, you may update your Personally Identifiable Information (or correct it if it is incorrect) through your account or bycontacting us at firstname.lastname@example.org.
+If you’d like us to help you remove your account or any of your Personally Identifiable Information that we have previously collected through a Service, contacting us at email@example.com.
 We will respond to your request within [30 days].
-In some cases, we may not be able to remove your Personal Information, in which case we will let you know if we are unable to do so, and why.

-We will retain Personal Information for as long as your account is active or as needed to provide you with Services, or as otherwise necessary to help us improve our products and services, comply with our legal and contractual obligations, resolve disputes, and enforce our agreements with you.
+We will retain Personally Identifiable Information for as long as your account is active or as needed to provide you with Services, or as otherwise necessary to help us improve our products and services, comply with our legal and contractual obligations, resolve disputes, and enforce our agreements with you.

 We have implemented technical, administrative and physical security measures based on generally accepted industry standards that are designed to protect your information from unauthorized access, disclosure, use and modiﬁcation.
 We regularly review our security practices to consider appropriate new technology and methods.
 However, no method of transmission over the Internet or method of electronic storage is entirely secure.
 We enter into agreements with our third-party service providers that require them to adhere to privacy and security standards that are no less stringent than our own for the services that we delegate to them.